-The loss of competent leadership – There is an undercurrent of melancholy for Americans as we realize, perhaps not for the first time, that we are no longer the leaders in science or humanitarian aid.
+The loss of compassionate leadership – There is an undercurrent of melancholy, leaning to anger, in America as we realize, perhaps not for the first time, that we are no longer the leaders in science or humanitarian aid.
 That we are doing a big thing badly even within our own borders.
 There is no plan, there is no effective execution of basic relief efforts for hospitals, the CDC, or FEMA.
 There is confusion and delay in economic relief for citizens hardest hit.
 Will we receive the help we need?
 If not, how will we get through this?

 The loss of meaning in our lives – Perhaps this one is more of a recognition that we have placed meaning on things that do not ultimately fulfill us.
 This grief can feel like regret for focusing on things that actually go against our best interests, those of our loved ones, and even the planet.

 The loss of true connection – This again feels like the realization of our loneliness even when surrounded by loving friends and family.
 Our connections have been rushed and shallow.
 Our busyness left little opportunity to meet our people from an authentic place.

 And I am sure many more things of a personal nature as I have not really even addressed the virus and its effects.

 Throughout the pandemic, I have talked with many friends and colleagues about how they feel living in the quarantine and overwhelmingly I have heard that people feel tired, a little lost.
 And once they have settled into the routine of it, they did not want it to end too quickly.

 An acknowledgement that the pace and focus of pre-pandemic life did not fulfill them or honor their beliefs.
 A desire for real change to set in has taken hold, making us more tolerant of the limitations currently in place.